razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

                   }
 end
 ```

+[Author: TODO: What is "This" in the next paragraph?
+The code above?]
+This was the basis of the first iteration of the raywenderlich.com search page.
+However, we were quick to realize that some searches were not returning optimal results.
+For example...
+[Author: TODO: Can you give a concrete example (even if it is just made up) to help ground these abstract concepts and anchor them to our website?
+Will help *show* the problem and not just tell the problem.
+What do you think users were actually expecting compared with what they were getting?
+You can see the transition in the next paragraph I've written to get you out of the example.]

-This was the basis of the first iteration of our search page.
-However, we were quick to realize some searches were not returning optimal results.
-I found that some results were getting ranked higher even if the search term was not in the `name` field.
-By default `pg_search` sorts results by a rank result of all the queried columns combined as a single value.
-For some records, the lower ranked columns affected the rank value too much and the results did not appear intuitive.
+The example here shows how some results were getting ranked higher even if the search term was not in the `name` field.
+By default, `pg_search` sorts results by a rank result of all the queried columns combined as a single value.
+For some records, the lower ranked columns affected the rank value too much and the results did not appear intuitive:

 ```
 irb:> Content.search('firebase').limit(5).map(&:name)
 Firebase Tutorial for Android: Getting Started